Preventing Church Division Bible passage: Matt.16:18, IITim.2:14-25 (NIV)

 - A testimony that the world notices and takes seriously (Acts 4:13; 11:26)

-How the Devil Attacks Harmony In The Church
+How the Devil Attacks Harmony To Cause Church Division

 To disrupt harmony, the devil often employs a “divide and rule” strategy.
 For example: